 Sometimes people don’t know where to put their arms while they’re sleeping, but hugging a pillow is a great way to help properly position the shoulders and keep the spine in line throughout the night.
 Combining these options will help “lock you in” to a great sleeping position and you may find your sleep is more restful than ever.

-Of course, having a mattress that is too soft can be a big culprit to aches and pains from sleeping, disrupted sleep, and can even lead to complicating posture problems by allowing the body to settle into positions that are problematic.
+Of course, having a mattress that is too soft can be a big culprit to aches and pains from sleeping, disrupted sleep, and can even lead to complicating posture problems by allowing the Healthy Body to settle into positions that are problematic.

 A firmer mattress that provides good support is a great investment for the amount of time we will spend on it.
 Almost like a comfy pair of shoes for our feet, but rather nighttime comfort for our spine!